hydra-genetics/hydra-genetics/docs/development/help_code.md

 ```

 # Import modules
 Snakemake supports the import of modules stored both locally and remotely.
-The existence of `get_module_snakefile` simplifies this process, making it easy to switch between locally and remotely stored modules.
+The function `get_module_snakefile` simplifies this process, making it easy to switch between locally and remotely stored modules.
 By default, the behavior is set to fetch modules from https://github.com.
 This default behavior can be changed by setting the variable `hydra_local_path` in the configuration file or adding it as a key to the configuration dictionary.

-**Folder structure**
+**Folder and file structure**
 ```bash
 LOCAL_PATH_WHERE_MODULES_HAVE_BEEN_STORED
 |--prealignment